-Improving communication and data collection will also require Congress to make long-term investments in the nation's public health response capacity, which has been hampered by a boom-bust cycle of funding - investment spikes during an emergency, but quickly abates as a crisis resolves.
+In the long term, Congress must invest in strengthening the nation's public health response capacity, which has been hampered by a boom-bust cycle of funding - investment spikes during an emergency, but quickly abates as a crisis resolves.
 The public health infrastructure has seen a 30% decrease of expenditures per capita between 2008 and 2019.
 Additionally, the local public health workforce capacity has decreased 21% since 2008.
 Robust investments in public health infrastructure and workforce capacity are needed to ensure the nation is prepared to confront future phases of the COVID-19 pandemic and other public health emergencies.

 Sustainable, predictable, disease agnostic investments-such as federal public health infrastructure funding-are needed to allow local health departments to focus on certain skillsets that are critically necessary, like communication, outreach, data analysis, and digitalization, but that local health departments largely lack due to funding constraints that typically tie funding to specific disease states.
 Such limiting funding streams hamper health departments' ability to leverage skillsets across efforts or to be nimble to address emerging challenges.
 Flexible funding should supplement, not supplant, existing programmatic funds including dedicated preparedness and response funding.
 The recently enacted fiscal year 2022 omnibus appropriations bill took an important first step by providing \$200 million for public health infrastructure and capacity.
 Congress should build on that initial investment through additional mandatory public health infrastructure funding, such as through the Public Health Infrastructure Saves Lives Act (S. 674).
 All of these efforts must ensure that money reaches the local health departments efficiently and equitably across all states.